Journey to the End of the Night (film)

-Premise
+Plot

 In a dark and decadent area of São Paulo, Brazil, exiled Americans Sinatra and his son Paul own a brothel.
 Paul is a compulsive gambler addicted to cocaine.
 Sinatra is married to a former prostitute named Angie, with whom he has a son.

 A Russian client is killed by his wife in their establishment, leaving behind a suitcase filled with drugs.
 On the night that they have scheduled a negotiation to sell the contents of the suitcase to African buyers, their go-between dies while having sex with a trans woman named Nazda.
 In desperation, Sinatra makes a deal with the Nigerian dishwasher of the brothel, Wemba, who is to travel to the harbor of Santos, taking the place of the go-between, and make the sale to the drug dealers.
 In return, Wemba would receive a large amount of money.

 Wemba accepts but, while returning to his car in the harbor, he is attacked by two small-time thieves and knocked unconscious.
 His lack of contact with Sinatra and Paul starts a chain-reaction of misunderstandings that lead to a tragic end.